FA25SE050-RogueLearn/RogueLearn.User/developer-checklist.md

 - [ ] Validate inputs (and any invariants) within the handler.
 - [ ] Use mapping profiles for conversions to/from domain models as needed.
 - [ ] Keep handlers cohesive and unit-testable.
+- [ ] Use FluentValidation consistently:
+  - [ ] Prefer validators wired via the pipeline (`ValidationBehaviour`) for request DTOs.
+  - [ ] When the handler builds domain data internally (e.g., parsed text), validate it via `IValidator<T>` and surface errors using `ValidationException` or the response contract.
+- [ ] Throw standardized exceptions for expected errors so middleware can translate them:
+  - [ ] `NotFoundException` for missing resources
+  - [ ] `ValidationException` for invalid inputs
+  - [ ] Avoid returning `null` on failure paths; rely on centralized error handling.
+- [ ] Do not call 3rd-party services directly in handlers:
+  - [ ] Interact with external providers via interfaces defined in `Application/Interfaces` and implemented in `Infrastructure`.
+- [ ] Ensure idempotency and determinism where applicable:
+  - [ ] Check for existing records/relationships before creating to avoid duplicates.
+  - [ ] Perform all validations before side-effects (storage, messaging).
+- [ ] Logging standards:
+  - [ ] Use structured logging with key identifiers; include "starting" and "completed" messages for major operations.
+  - [ ] Do not log sensitive data (PII) or large payloads.
+- [ ] Authorization and user context:
+  - [ ] Do not parse claims inside handlers; receive `AuthUserId` in the command/query.
+  - [ ] If richer context is needed, use `IUserContextService` to build it.
+- [ ] Consistency and persistence:
+  - [ ] Group related writes; avoid partial updates.
+  - [ ] Set `CreatedAt`/`UpdatedAt` and other audit fields in handlers (not in mappers).
+- [ ] Performance & scalability:
+  - [ ] Avoid N+1 repository calls; prefer batching and pagination.
+  - [ ] Minimize unnecessary data loading; map only what the response requires.
+- [ ] Propagate cancellation & resilience:
+  - [ ] Pass `CancellationToken` to repositories/services.
+  - [ ] Apply retry/timeout policies in `Infrastructure` for external calls (via abstractions).

 ## Mapping Profiles (Mapper)